for automating Clojure projects without setting your hair on fire

 recommended to use an uberjar if you can.
 If you need to launch

-task, you should use
+with the run task, you should use

-in order to save memory,
+lein trampoline run in order to save memory,

 otherwise Leiningen’s own JVM will stay up and consume unnecessary